Online and phone therapy free for Indigenous Ontarians

 More Ontario NIHB approved therapists

-Most of these therapists are currently working online by video
+Most of these therapists are available online by video, some also have offices.

 Todd Solomon RP--psychotherapy, addiction therapy and couple therapy in East York (online at present).
 Todd is a very experienced, highly trained and understanding therapist--Beth